Heterogeneity Analysis with Heterogeneous Treatments: Multi-valued Treatment Effect Analysis versus Decomposition: Local Power Analysis

-The previous sections highlight that standard heterogeneity estimands might not (only) capture effect heterogeneity in the double aggregation setting.
+We now contrast the properties of testing group effect homogeneity in the decomposition framework with the conventional MVTE approach in the case of observed $X$ and $T$.
+We focus on finite-dimensional $T$ - a setting where both MVTE analysis and the decomposition are feasible.
+The previous sections highlight that standard heterogeneity estimands \eqref{eq_DiM} and \eqref{eq_adjDiM} might not (only) capture effect heterogeneity in the double aggregation setting.
 Instead, they implicitly combine effect and treatment heterogeneity.
 On the other hand, $\Delta_1$ isolates effect heterogeneity at the scale of the (adjusted) DiM.
-Moreover, it allows to assess an implication of the, arguably, empirically relevant null of \textit{strong group effect homogeneity}
+Moreover, it allows us to assess an implication of the arguably empirically relevant null hypothesis of \textit{strong group effect homogeneity}

-In particular, rejecting \textit{weak group effect homogeneity} $\Delta_1 = 0$ is sufficient to also reject strong group effect homogeneity \eqref{eq_strongeffecthomogeneity}.
-However, $H_A$ could hold while $\Delta_1 = 0$ if heterogeneities offset each other when aggregating over all $t$-$t'$ combinations.\footnote{Appendix \ref{app:ih-th} provides similar discussions for testing treatment homogeneity.} This raises the question whether researchers interested in $H_0$ and access to the effective treatment could benefit from testing $\Delta_1 = 0$ instead of testing $H_0$ directly.
-The latter could be achieved for example by $\ell_p$-norm based tests such as Wald or supremum tests that rely on the (vector) of $t$-$t'$-specific multi-valued effect estimates.
+In particular, rejecting \textit{weak group effect homogeneity} $\Delta_1 = 0$ is sufficient to reject strong group effect homogeneity \eqref{eq_strongeffecthomogeneity}.
+However, $H_A$ could hold while $\Delta_1 = 0$ if the heterogeneities offset each other when aggregating over all $t$-$t'$ combinations.\footnote{Appendix \ref{app:ih-th} provides similar discussions for testing treatment homogeneity.} This raises the question whether researchers interested in $H_0$ and access to the effective treatment could benefit from testing $\Delta_1 = 0$ instead of testing $H_0$ directly.
+The latter could, for example, be achieved by $\ell_p$-norm based tests such as Wald or supremum tests that rely on the (vector) of $t$-$t'$-specific MVTE estimates.
 Thus, the decomposition is not strictly required to assess the strong null.
 However, it can have significant power advantages in setups where the number of group effects to test $|\ta|\times|\tap|$ is large.